June 4, 2026

 Reservoirs

 Within Region 6, we focus on Lake Success to evaluate reservoir performance.
 A snapshot of current storage conditions from the Department of Water Resources is included.
-Adjacent to that, storage levels for the current water year (dark blue) are shown alongside analog years (2018–19 and 2024–25) for context.
+Below that, storage levels for the current water year (dark blue) are shown alongside analog years (2018–19 and 2024–25) for context.

 Precipitation

 As with the Core Supply, regional precipitation is presented using both the corrected NWS data feed and GG Weather values, offering a comprehensive perspective on how precipitation has been distributed across the region.
-The NWS stations reflect higher-elevation, basin-oriented conditions most relevant to water supply, while GG Weather values represent valley- and coastal-based observations and in situ recharge.
+The NWS stations reflect higher-elevation, basin-oriented conditions most relevant to water supply, while GG Weather values represent valley- and coastal-based observations.

-ALICE model output indicates that Region 6 will receive 87.5-107.5% of normal precipitation.
-Region 6 observed totals range from 96.0% (NWS) to 107.9% (GG Weather) of average.
+CAP model output indicates that Region 6 will receive 87.5-107.5% of normal precipitation.
+Region 6 ranges from 98.5% (NWS) to 108.33% (GG Weather) of average.
 Valley-based observations indicate above-average conditions, reflecting strong rainfall contributions in lower elevations, while higher-elevation stations remain closer to average.

-NWS data indicates that Region 6 saw 1.6 inches of accumulation during the month of April, adding 10 percentage points to the accumulation.
+NWS data indicates that Region 6 saw 0.47 inches of precipitation during the month of May, adding 2.5 percentage points to the accumulation.